franklyT/chromium-new-page/README.md

 Features
 --------

-- Be awesome
+- Be small
-- Make things faster
+- Be fun

 Support
 -------